dnschouten/rapid/README.md

 After preparing the input data in the aforementioned format, you can run the RAPID container with:

-    docker run -v /home/user:/home/user >docker container coming soon< --datadir "/home/user/data" --savedir "/home/user/results" --mode affine where *datadir* refers to the directory with your input data, *savedir* refers to the location to save the result and *mode* refers to the reconstruction mode ["affine", "deformable"] in which you want to run RAPID.
-The  *-v /home/user:/home/user* flag is used to create a volume such that the container can access your local data directory.
-This can be any directory, as long as it is a parent directory for both the data and result directories.
+    docker run --it --gpus all -v /home/user:/home/user dnschouten/rapid:v0.1

+Inside the container you can clone the RAPID repo to get the latest version after which you can run the main.py script.
+The main.py script expects three main arguments: *datadir* which refers to the directory with your input data, *savedir* which refers to the location to save the results and *mode* which refers to the reconstruction mode ["affine", "deformable"] in which you want to run RAPID.
+You can use the *-v /home/user:/home/user* flag to attach any local storage with your data to the container.

 #### Sample data
 If you don't have any data available, but are still curious to try RAPID, we will soon provide some sample data on Zenodo.